 - Graduates — 1,159

-While Rochester, Minnesota, is home to the majority of Mayo Clinic's medical and scientific educational programs.
+Mayo Clinic Health System is an integral part of Mayo Clinic's medical and scientific educational programs.
 The Mayo Clinic Family Medicine Residency Program consistently is ranked in the top 10 programs nationally, and more than 80% percent of clinical rotations for the Physician Assistant training program are hosted by the health system.
 The experience gained through these residencies helps prepare physicians, advance practice providers, pharmacists and other professionals to bring Mayo Clinic-quality care to the local communities where they choose to establish their medical careers.

 - Clinical Pastoral Education — Eau Claire, Wisconsin

 - Certified Registered Nurse Anesthetist — La Crosse, Wisconsin

-- Family Medicine — Eau Claire (WI), La Crosse (WI) and Mankato (MN)
+- Family Medicine — Eau Claire, Wisconsin; La Crosse, Wisconsin; Kasson, Minnesota; and Mankato, Minnesota

 - Nurse Practitioner — Mankato, Minnesota